neovim/packspec/README.md

 # The Neovim package specification

-The neovim package specification consists of two components.
+The neovim package specification consists of three components:
-* Guidelines which provide guidance to package authors, and
+1. Guidelines which provide guidance to package authors,
-* the `packspec` file format
+2. the `packspec` file format, and
+3. guidelines for `packspec`-compatible plugin manager implementers

-This specification is an effort to improve the consistency and reliability of neovim packages.
+This specification is an effort to improve the consistency and reliability of Neovim packages.

-# Guidelines for plugin authors.
+# Guidelines for plugin authors

 ### Semantic versioning

 All Neovim packages should be [semantically versioned](https://semver.org/).
 While other versioning schema have uses, semver allows for plugin managers to provide smart dependency resolution.

 # The `packspec` file
-The neovim package specification supports a single, top-level package metadata file.
+The Neovim package specification supports a single, top-level package metadata file.
 This file can be *either* 'packspec.lua' or 'packspec.json'.
 The format is loosely based on the [Rockspec Format](https://github.com/luarocks/luarocks/wiki/Rockspec-format) and can contain the following fields:

 * `package` (String) the name of the package